joshhornby/joshhornby.github.io/_posts/2026-01-30-running-effective-one-to-ones.md

 If you notice something concerning, address it early.
 Small issues discussed promptly are minor corrections.
 The same issues left for months become serious problems.

-Some principles for difficult conversations:
+A few principles help here.

-### Be specific
+Be specific.
 "Your code quality has been slipping" is vague and makes people defensive.
 "The last three PRs had bugs that made it to production" is specific and something they can act on.

-### Focus on behaviour, not character
+Focus on behaviour rather than character.
 You're addressing what someone did, not who they are.
 "You've been late to the last four standups" is about behaviour.
 "You're unreliable" is about character.

-### Have the conversation, not the verdict

-You're opening a dialogue, not delivering a judgment.
+Have a conversation rather than deliver a verdict.
 Share what you've seen, explain why it matters, then ask for their view.
 There might be context you don't have.

-### Follow up
+And follow up.
 A difficult conversation without follow-up is pointless.
-Check in on progress.
-Acknowledge improvement.
-Address continued problems.
+Check in on progress, acknowledge the improvement, and address anything that hasn't changed.

 ## Common mistakes

-### Making it about you
+Making it about you.
 If you're doing most of the talking, you're doing it wrong.
-The 1:1 is their time, not yours.
+The 1:1 is their time.

-### Only discussing current work

-Career growth and personal wellbeing belong in 1:1s too.
+Only discussing current work.
+Career growth and how someone is doing belong in a 1:1 too.
 If every conversation is about the current sprint, you're missing the point.

-### Avoiding discomfort

-If every 1:1 is pleasant and easy, you're probably avoiding the hard topics.
-Some discomfort is a sign you're addressing real issues.
+Avoiding discomfort.
+If every 1:1 is pleasant and easy, you're probably steering around the hard topics.
+A bit of discomfort usually means you're addressing something real.

-### Not following through
+Not following through.
 If you say you'll do something, do it.
-If you can't do it, explain why.
-Nothing destroys trust faster than dropped commitments.
+If you can't, explain why.
+Nothing destroys trust faster than a dropped commitment.

-### Treating everyone the same
+Treating everyone the same.
 Different people need different things.
-Some want detailed career coaching.
-Some want to vent about frustrations.
-Some need help with technical growth.
-Adapt to the person.
+Some want detailed career coaching, some want to vent, and some need help with technical growth.
+Adapt to the person in front of you.

 ## Building the relationship